A characterization of the 2-fusion system of L_4(q): Preliminary results

 Let $\F$ be a saturated fusion system on $S$ and $\F_0 = O^p(\F)$ on $S_0$.
 Assume $O_p(\F_0) = 1$.
 Theorem~A of \cite{AOV2012} says that if $\F_0$ is strongly tamely realizable by $G_0$ (with $O_{p'}(G) =1$), then $\F$ is realizable as well.
 Here we indicate how to follow the proof of that theorem to obtain the additional information that $G$ may be chosen so that $\F = \F_S(G)$ and $\Inn(G_0) \leq G \leq \Aut(G_0)$, provided $C_S(\F_0) = 1$.

 Roughly, $\F_0$ is \emph{tame} if $\F_0$ is realizable by a finite group $G_0$ such that every outer automorphism of the canonical linking system of $G_0$ is induced by an outer automorphism of $G_0$.
+Then $\F_0$ is said to be tamely realizable by $G_0$.
 An example of a fusion system $\F_0$ which is tame, realizable by $G_0$, but not tamely realizable by $G_0$ is obtained with $G_0 = A_7$, which is missing the ``diagonal automorphism'' present on $\F_2(L_2(q))$, ($q \equiv \pm 7 \pmod{16}$).
 See Proposition~\ref{P:dihtame}.

 The fusion system $\F_0$ is \emph{strongly tame} if, in addition, certain higher limits of functors associated to $G_0$ vanish; this is expressed by saying $G_0$ lies in a certain class $\mathfrak{G}(p)$ of finite groups.
-We refer to \cite[II.\S~3,4]{AschbacherKessarOliver2011} for background on linking systems.
-We also point to \cite{AOV2012} for details on tameness and the precise meaning of $\mathfrak{G}(p)$.
+We refer the reader to \cite[II.\S~3,4]{AschbacherKessarOliver2011} for background on linking systems.
+We also point the reader to \cite{AOV2012} for details on tameness and the precise meaning of $\mathfrak{G}(p)$.

 \begin{proposition} Let $\F$ be a saturated fusion system on the $p$-group $S$.
 Suppose that $\F_0 = O^p(\F)$, $C_S(\F_0) = 1$, and that $\F_0$ is strongly tamely realized by $G_0$ with $O_{p'}(G_0) = 1$.
-Then $\F$ is realized by a finite group $G$ such that $\Inn(G_0) \leq G \leq \Aut(G_0)$. \end{proposition} \begin{proof} A tame fusion system can always be realized by a finite group with no nontrivial normal $p'$ subgroups by \cite[Lemma~2.19]{AOV2012}, and if the fusion system is strongly tame, then the group can be chosen to lie in $\mathfrak{G}(p)$ as well.
+Then $\F$ is realized by a finite group $G$ such that $\Inn(G_0) \leq G \leq \Aut(G_0)$ and $O^p(G) \leq \Inn(G_0)$. \end{proposition} \begin{proof} A tame fusion system can always be realized by a finite group with no nontrivial normal $p'$ subgroups by \cite[Lemma~2.19]{AOV2012}, and if the fusion system is strongly tame, then the group can be chosen to lie in $\mathfrak{G}(p)$ as well.
 Since $G_0 \in \mathfrak{G}(p)$, $\F_0$ has a unique centric linking system $\L_0$.
 In addition, there is a unique centric linking system $\L$ associated to $\F$ by \cite[Proposition~2.12(a)]{AOV2012}.